Outer approximation algorithms for convex vector optimization problems: Main computational results

 \subsection{Computational results under fixed cardinality}

 In this section, we compare the performances of the algorithms when they run until finding a solution set with a predetermined cardinality.
-For each example we give a cardinality limit to the variants so that they terminate before reaching the approximation error that is set for the experiments in \Cref{sect:app_error}.
+For each example, we give a cardinality limit so that the algorithms terminate before reaching the approximation error that is set for the experiments in \Cref{sect:app_error}.
 In Example 5 where $p=3$, the same 8 instances are selected as in \Cref{sect:runtime_limited}.
-For the variants UB, R, C and Adj we apply \Cref{rem:cardinality}.
-See \Cref{tab:fixedcard}.
+For the variants UB, R, C, and Adj, we apply \Cref{rem:cardinality}.
+The results can be seen in \Cref{tab:fixedcard}.

-In line with the observations from \Cref{sect:app_error}, we observe from \Cref{tab:fixedcard} that UB, R, C and Adj require less CPU time compared to AUU, DLSW and KTW.
+In line with the observations from \Cref{sect:app_error}, we observe from \Cref{tab:fixedcard} that UB, R, C, and Adj require less CPU time compared to AUU, DLSW, and KTW.
 Among the algorithms from \Cref{sect:alg_literature}, DLSW requires less CPU time compared to AUU and KTW, especially if the dimension of the objective space is high.
-On the other hand, when we compare the proposed variants, we see that Adj is slightly faster than the others in most examples.
-Moreover, approximation errors found by AUU, DLSW and KTW are smaller than or very close to those found by UB, R, C and Adj, in general.
+When we compare the proposed variants, we see that Adj is slightly faster than the others in most examples.

+The approximation errors obtained by AUU, DLSW, and KTW are smaller than or very close to those obtained by UB, R, C, and Adj, in general.
 This shows the trade-off between the runtime and approximation error.
-When we compare the algorithms from literature, AUU and KTW yield better results in terms of the approximation error compared to DLSW, in general.
-On the other hand, the variants UB, R, C and Adj are comparable.
-When we consider the HG values, we observe a similar behaviour as Err, especially for problems with $p\in\{2,3\}$.
-However, in Ex 5 the proposed variants return smaller HG values even though the Err values are slightly worse than or comparable with the algorithms from the literature.
+When we compare the algorithms from Section \ref{sect:alg_literature}, AUU and KTW yield better results in terms of the approximation error compared to DLSW, in general.
+On the other hand, the variants UB, R, C, and Adj are comparable among themselves.
+When we consider the HG values, we observe a similar behavior as Err, especially for problems with $p\in\{2,3\}$.
+However, in Example 5 the proposed variants return smaller HG values even though the Err values are slightly worse than or comparable with the algorithms from the literature.